open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch01_system_context.md

 There are other components, which are supporting CDOC2 system in some way:

-1. MID/SID authentication services proxy, which relays the MID/SID authentication requests to actual Mobile-ID/Smart-ID RP-API services.
+1. Smart-ID RP API (SK ID Solutions), which the CDOC2 RP Server connects to for Smart-ID authentication sessions using protocol ACSP_V2.
+2. Mobile-ID REST API (SK ID Solutions), which the CDOC2 RP Server connects to for Mobile-ID authentication sessions.
-2. OCSP and LDAP services, which provide ID-card/MID/SID certificate validity and certificate search services.
+3. OCSP and LDAP services, which provide ID-card/MID/SID certificate validity and certificate search services.